-A warm welcome to everyone who is interested in reading or learning more about my books about investing.
-My most recent title, published in 2021, is entitled The End of the Everything Bubble and warned about the risk of a severe market downturn that I feared would wipe out some $75 trillion of global wealth.
-This is exactly, sad to say, what is now unfolding across all the major asset classes – stocks, bonds and real estate – and we are not through the worst yet.
 The blame for this debacle lies firmly with the misguided monetary and fiscal policies that policymakers have been pursuing since the global financial crisis.
-I shall be updating my thoughts on where the markets go next in regular commentaries that you can read here or on the website of the Global Opportunities Trust, an investment trust where I am the Chief Investment Officer and lead fund manager.
+I shall be updating my thoughts on where the markets go next in regular commentaries that you can read here or on the website of the Global Opportunities Trust, a self-managed investment trust which I founded in 2003 and continue to manage.
 You can sign up here to receive those updates automatically whenever they are published.
 Simply put your email address into the box to the right of this page.

 Q and A: Crunch time for policymakers